BuzzingPixelFabricator/fab.controller/readme.md

 A Fabricator Controller is a way to describe a set of functions and conveniences for making constructors.

+## Installing

+With Fabricator and NPM, simply require this library into your project and restart the Fabricator Grunt build process.

+If you are not using Fabricator, you will need to in some manner compile `src/FAB.controller.js` into your build process or put it somewhere where you can link it into your projects.

 ## `FAB.controller.make()`

 Returns: constructor